kumarde/kumarde.github.io/source/_posts/loneliness.md

 But you know what?
 I could use a little spontenaiety.
 Fuck it.
 We eatin' tonight.

-So I put on some pants and a t-shirt (from which there is no turnign back) and embark on my quest.
+So I put on some pants and a t-shirt (after which there is no turning back) and embark on my quest.
 The first thing I notice?
 It's quiet outside.
 Reaaaal quiet.
 Almost too quiet.
-A night-creature (squirrel? opossum?) rustles a bush right outside my apartment building, reminding me that I'm not the only living being in South Bay.
+A night-creature (squirrel? opossum?) rustles a bush right outside my apartment building.
+That rustle serves as a reminder that I am not the only living being in South Bay.

 Google Maps tells me it'll take me seven minutes to walk there.
 I begin the trek.
 It's not a terribly exciting trip, but there's something about being